-- Continue to collaborate with PGE on opportunities for Targeted Load Management (TLM) projects (non-wires solutions) to support utility's grid needs as identified by its distribution systems planning analyses to meet the state's clean energy goals by 2030 and 2040. - Continue to collaborate and coordinate with PGE on distributed energy resources (DERs), including demand response, flexible load, and small-scale distributed generation and energy storage. - Smart Grid Test Bed (SGTB) Collaboration (2022 2027) - Support implementation of flexible load management and Smart Grid Test Bed Collaboration (formerly called Smart Grid Advanced Load Management & Optimized Neighborhoods, or SALMON) projects in coordination with PGE. - Collaborate on continuous improvement of SGTB offers. - Flexible Feeder Initiative (2022 2027) - Explore how we might deliver new measures developed via the Flex Feeder initiative in 2023-2024 in 2025 and beyond as part of the overall co-deployment framework between PGE and Energy Trust. - Jointly identify and build upon lessons learned from 2024 projects per the established U.S. Department of Energy requirements to meet all specified deliverables on time and on budget. - PGE Smart Solar Study (previously Smart Inverter Demonstration Project) (2023 2025) - Energy Trust has a contract with PGE to support implementation, customer engagement and customer incentive payments.
-In 2025, as the project winds down, Energy Trust will participate in the evaluation and support gathering and sharing lessons learned from the demonstration project. - PGE Smart Battery Pilot (2020 2025) - Per the Master Purchase Agreement and associated Statement of Work meet all specified deliverables on time and on budget. - Energy Trust has a contract with PGE to provide support for customer outreach, contractor training, quality management and incentive processing. - In 2025, the PGE Smart Battery Pilot will incorporate lessons learned and transition to a new structure with the goal of creating a format that is more sustainable long term.
-Energy Trust's current contract with PGE for the Smart Battery Pilot concludes in July
+- PGE and Energy Trust will focus on a holistic, coordinated delivery (or co-deployment) effort for customers experiencing low incomes.
+This will include PGE's utility bill discounts, no-cost (or enhanced incentives for) energy efficiency measures, and information from PGE's Energy Burden Needs Assessment published in June 2024.
+This approach is consistent with the OPUC's process for further the implementation of HB 2475 to create programs to reduce energy burden, in OPUC docket UM 22111. - Implement outcomes-based co-deployment framework PGE and Energy Trust developed in 2024 and included in UM 2141. - Set goals, develop research objectives, and identify implementation activities and timeline for 2025 co-deployment in a project plan to be developed in Q4 2024 and completed Q1 2025. - Project plan is to be assigned project managers, sponsors and subject matter experts at both organizations to ensure timely implementation. - Develop a consistent approach and process to co-create and co-brand marketing campaigns in support of PGE-Energy Trust co-deployed program offers, including a consistent approach to identifying the appropriate delivery channels and associated milestones for the neighborhood. - Continue to collaborate on how Energy Trust and PGE can best use insights from Energy Burden Needs Assessment to jointly identify and prioritize high energy burden and high savings potential customer segments. - Implement one to three priority neighborhood campaigns identified in the Energy Burden Needs Assessment to be delivered between Q2 and Q3 2025 - Continue to collaborate and coordinate with PGE on distributed energy resources (DERs), including demand response, flexible load, and small-scale distributed generation and energy storage. - Smart Grid Test Bed (SGTB) Collaboration (2022 2027) - Support implementation of flexible load management and Smart Grid Test Bed Collaboration (formerly called Smart Grid Advanced Load Management & Optimized Neighborhoods, or SALMON) projects in coordination with PGE. - Collaborate on continuous improvement of SGTB offers. - Flexible Feeder Initiative (2022 2027) - Explore how we might deliver new measures developed via the Flex Feeder initiative in 2023-2024 in 2025 and beyond as part of the overall co-deployment framework between PGE and Energy Trust. - Jointly identify and build upon lessons learned from 2024 projects per the established U.S. Department of Energy requirements to meet all specified deliverables on time and on budget. - PGE Smart Solar Study (previously Smart Inverter Demonstration Project) (2023 2025) - Energy Trust has a contract with PGE to support implementation, customer engagement and customer incentive payments.
+In 2025, as the project winds down, Energy Trust will participate in the evaluation and support gathering and sharing lessons learned from the demonstration project.

-EE and income-qualified bill discount (IQBD).
+1 UM 2211 is the OPUC Docket that will be used to implement a portion of Oregon HB 2475, which creates programs to reduce energy burden for households.
+UM 2211 key design elements treat holistically the level of relief, tracking and accounting, bundling, outreach, engagement, and marketing of energy efficiency and income-qualified bill discount (IQBD).
 This docket is the appropriate venue for defining a holistic approach to alleviating energy burden in PGE's service territory.